awsdocs/aws-cdk-guide/doc_source/constructs.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------